lianggongkai/Diy_bmp280_ds12c887_lsm303/README.md

 5,BME280 chip

-6,mini bateray
-and so on
+6,mini battery and so on

 Software:

 1,FreeRTOS

 2,ST Standard Library